-Garden Valley is a decidedly white-collar town, with fully 89.90% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Garden Valley is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Garden Valley who work in healthcare suport services (19.51%), sales jobs (18.29%), and business and financial occupations (12.02%).
+Garden Valley is a decidedly white-collar town, with fully 91.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Garden Valley is a town of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Garden Valley who work in healthcare suport services (26.22%), food service (13.95%), and sales jobs (10.99%).

 As is often the case in a small town, Garden Valley doesn't have a public transportation system that people use for their commute.

+Garden Valley is a somewhat ethnically-diverse town.
 The people who call Garden Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garden Valley residents report their race to be White, followed by Asian.
-Important ancestries of people in Garden Valley include German, English, Irish, Scottish, and British.
+Garden Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.53% of the town’s residents.
+Important ancestries of people in Garden Valley include English, German, Irish, British, and Russian.

 The most common language spoken in Garden Valley is English.
 Other important languages spoken here include Italian and Persian.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-12.5% of commuters here travel more than one hour just one-way to work.
+20.0% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
-This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.5% of all neighborhoods in America.
+This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.5% of all neighborhoods in America.

-Did you know that the neighborhood has more British and Armenian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more British and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.9% of this neighborhood's residents have British ancestry and 1.0% have Armenian ancestry.
+In fact, 4.8% of this neighborhood's residents have British ancestry and 0.9% have Czechoslovakian ancestry.

 is also pretty special linguistically.
 Significantly, 0.6% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 96.2% of the neighborhoods in America.